Mattazzo/rt2_assignment1/README.md

-# rt2_assignment1 - branch raction' - Matteo Azzini 4475165
+# rt2_assignment1 - branch action' - Matteo Azzini 4475165

 ## Requirements
 In this branch I was required to write *go_to_point.py* node as an ROS Action server instead of a simple server.
 Therefore I had also to modify the FSM node in oredr to let it be able to cancel a goal.